PrefectHQ/prefect/docs/tutorial/workers.md

 ```

 !!! danger "Common Pitfalls"
-    - Keep and run your deploy scripts at the **root of your repo**, otherwise the built Docker file may be missing files that it needs to execute!
+    - Store and run your deploy scripts at the **root of your repo**, otherwise the built Docker file may be missing files that it needs to execute!
     - Ensure that you have pushed any changes to your flow script to your GitHub repo - at any given time, your worker will pull the code that exists there!

 !!! tip "Did you know?"